saviaa1/Boids3D/README.md

 `cmake ..`
 `make`

-For the app to run, _ColorFragmentShader.fragmentshader_ and _TransformVertexShader.vertexshader_ need to be moved to /build.
+For the app to run, _ColorFragmentShader.fragmentshader_ and _TransformVertexShader.vertexshader_ need to be moved
-This can be done by the `mv` command.
+from /src to /build.

 After this, run the application with: `./boid_app`